-A five year career development plan is often the ideal time frame to begin with for career development plans as it is a comfortable balance between being not too far out, yet far enough to allow time to accomplish reasonably ambitious career development plans.
+A five year career development plan is a good time frame for career planning as it is a nice balance between being not too far away, yet far enough to allow time to accomplish a reasonably ambitious career goal.

-, despite it's length, should be broken down into smaller goals as this boosts success rates.
+Whatever the case, all career development plans, despite their length, should be broken down into smaller bite-size goals as this increases success.

 The purpose of this career development article is to provide you a framework for a five year career development plan so that you can design and accomplish your own career goals.

 I have also provided a link to a sample career development plan that you can use as an example.

 The concepts presented in this career development article can obviously be applied to a ten year career development plan or any other time-frame.

 But when it comes to planning and time frames, I am reminded of the quote:

 Most people grossly overestimate what they can achieve in one year and underestimate what they can achieve in ten.

 A nice balance between getting things moving with your career development plans, but not being too unrealistic about what can be achieved in a given amount of time.